jstetich/PortlandHarborToxics/Graphics/Final_Graphic_3.md

 average the results, rather than calculate estimates based on an average of an observation and a reporting limit.

-Obviously,if we are looking at the full detection limit, the average of a sum is the sum of the averages, and it makes no difference, but it should matter for the other two estimators, especially for the maximum likelihood estimator.
+If we are looking at the full detection limit, the average of a sum is the sum of the averages, and it makes no difference, but it should matter for the other two estimators, especially for the maximum likelihood estimator.

 #### Calculate Average by Maximum Likelihood Estimator